Circular Supply Chain Model

 Sustainability remains a hot topic in just about every industry.
 As consumers create more and more waste each year, it’s up to not only individual consumers but also companies, to choose products that have small environmental footprints.

 Consumers are increasingly conscious about the impact of what their shopping decisions might have on the earth.
-In 2015, Nielsen polled 30,000 consumers in 60 countries around the world and found out 66% of global consumers indicates that they’re willing to pay more for sustainable products.
+In 2015, Nielsen polled 30,000 consumers in 60 countries around the world and found out 66% of global consumers indicate that they’re willing to pay more for sustainable products.
 Companies should be catering to a public that is increasingly conscious of their environmental impact if they want to stay relevant among consumers and grow market share.

 Recycling and Reusing Protects Against Price Volatility